tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% enddocs %}

+{% docs code_suggestions_parent_crm_account_name %}

+If only one ultimate parent `crm_account_name` can be mapped to the Code Suggestion event through the namespace or instance id, then it is listed here.

+{% enddocs %}

 {% docs code_suggestions_dim_installation_id %}

 If only one `dim_installation_id` can be mapped to the Code Suggestion event through the instance id, then it is listed here.